mprestin77/oci-container-instances/README.md

     Allow dynamic-group <dynamic group name> to read repos in tenancy

-Prior to deployment create an [Authentication Token](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create_swift_password) and create a repo in [OCI Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) where the container image will be stored.
+Create an [Authentication Token](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create_swift_password) and create a repo in [OCI Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) where the container image will be stored.

 **The OCI registry must be in the tenanacy root and the user account associated with the auth token will need relevant privileges for the repo**

+Create an [Event Rule](https://docs.oracle.com/en-us/iaas/Content/Events/Task/create-events-rule.htm#top) that fires when a new file is uploaded to the object storage bucket:

 ![image](https://github.com/mprestin77/oci-container-instances/assets/54962742/2df0f48e-abad-4e9b-9639-24a5988ae0ef)